asaldana1108/social-network-api/README.md

 # social-network-api

 ## Description
-This app was created to build the back end for a social network using MongoDB and Mongoose.
+This repo was created to build the back end for a social network using MongoDB and Mongoose.

 ## Github Repo URL
 https://github.com/asaldana1108/social-network-api